-SN For Each of the Top 10 Shareholders - Leighton Shareholding during of the year Cumulative Shareholding during the
+SN For Each of the Top 10 Shareholdi Shareholding during of ve

-201 9 11011 7 - 3.2 year 88
+Shareholders - Leighton the year Shareholding during

+the year

 No. of % of total No. of % of total

-shares shares of the shares shares of the
+shares shares of shares shares of

+the the

 company company

 At the beginning of the year - - - -

-Date wise Increase / Decrease in

-Promoters Shareholding during the year

-specifying the reasons for increase - - - -
+Date wise Increase / Decrease in Promoters Shareholding during the year specifying the reasons for increase /decrease (e.g. allotment / transfer / bonus/ sweat equity etc.): - - - -

-/decrease (e.g. allotment / transfer /

-bonus/ sweat equity etc.):

 At the end of the year - - - -

-E) Shareholding of Directors and Key Managerial Personnel: NIL
+E) Shareholding of Directors and Key Managerial Personnel: